hakikicode/SMART-FORTNITE-Game-Task/TaskDescription.md

 ### FAQs
 **How do I start running the SMART Fortnite Game Task?**
-Add the task to your Koii Node, verify Fortnite leaderboard data, and ensure active participation.
+Add the task to your Koii Node, verify Fortnite playlists data, and ensure active participation.

 **What is PlayerScore?**
 It’s the validated score of a Fortnite player, used as the primary metric for reward calculation.